 This is Your Organization

-This is your organization!
 A part of you is comprised of all the unique experiences gathered over time while riding the many diverse trails and participating in our high-quality events and programs.
 Maybe you made new friends here, have fond memories of Pony Club or enjoyed the social connection of volunteering.
 You have made GMHA the vibrant and special place that it is.

 Support GMHA's Future with a Future Gift

 GMHA must always stay one step ahead to assure it remains strong and sustainable.
 This is where Planned Giving (also referred to as Legacy Giving) can make all the difference!
-If you have ever contemplated what significant difference you might make for the future—one that supports your personal values—take a moment to consider the impact that a legacy gift to GMHA will have.
+If you have ever contemplated what significant contribution you might make for the future—one that supports your personal values—take a moment to consider the impact that a legacy gift to GMHA will have.

 Reflecting and Expressing Your Values